mwerezak/micropython-programmer/README.md

 micropython port (e.g. the micropython Unix port) on the host computer (to "cross-install" packages using upip).

-This tool has so far only been tested with the Raspberry Pi Pico.
+This tool has so far only been tested with the Raspberry Pi Pico, but should work with any board where you can get the micropython REPL over UART.

 ### How it works